wheresvic/mongoose-field-encryption/README.md

 A simple symmetric encryption plugin for individual fields.
 The goal of this plugin is to encrypt data but still allow searching over fields with string values.
 This plugin relies on the Node `crypto` module.
 Encryption and decryption happen transparently during save and find.

-As of the stable 1.0.0 release, this plugin works on individual fields of any type.
-However, note that for non-string fields, the original value is set to undefined after encryption.
+While this plugin works on individual fields of any type, note that for non-string fields, the original value is set to undefined after encryption.
 This is because if the schema has defined a field as an array, it would not be possible to replace it with a string value.

+As of the stable 2.3.0 release, this plugin requires provision of a custom salt generation function (which would always provide a constant salt given the secret) in order to retain symmetric decryption capability.

 Also consider [mongoose-encryption](https://github.com/joegoldbeck/mongoose-encryption) if you are looking to encrypt the entire document.

 ## How it works

 Encryption is performed using `AES-256-CBC`.
-To encrypt, the relevant fields are encrypted with the provided secret + random salt.
+To encrypt, the relevant fields are encrypted with the provided secret + random salt (or a custom salt via the provided `saltGenerator` function).
 The generated salt and the resulting encrypted value is concatenated together using a `:` character and the final string is put in place of the actual value for `string` values.
 An extra `boolean` field with the prefix `__enc_` is added to the document which indicates if the provided field is encrypted or not.

 Fields which are either objects or of a different type are converted to strings using `JSON.stringify` and the value stored in an extra marker field of type `string` with a naming scheme of `__enc_` as prefix and `_d` as suffix on the original field name.
 The original field is then set to `undefined`.
 Please note that this might break any custom validation and application of this plugin on non-string fields needs to be done with care.